MYSTERY SCIENCE THEATER 3000

 • In the live riffing, the “secret eggo project” scene went on much longer and established the “Cal always breaks things” running gag.
 The shortened version doesn’t really establish it, with the result that when Servo says “Cal, I don’t think there’s anything left to break!” we really don’t understand what he’s talking about.

-• Take note: The “sort this, deliver that” delivery man is none other than Coleman Francis!!
-And, later, the Metalunan pilot who punches up the “Normal View” is Richard Deacon, Mel Cooley from “The Dick Van Dyke Show.”
+• Take note of a few familiar faces: The “sort this, deliver that” delivery man is none other than Coleman Francis!!
+And, later, the Metalunan pilot who punches up the “Normal View” is none other than Richard Deacon, Mel Cooley from “The Dick Van Dyke Show.”

 • Another little in-joke for fans, you can hear a light musical riff on the “Manos” theme as Mike activates the manipulator arm, which is labeled “Manos.”